core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 6. The proxy sets a timeout with the value T' retrieved from the Multicast-Timeout Option of the original unicast request.

-   In case T' > 0, the proxy will ignore responses to the forwarded group request coming from servers, if received after the timeout expiration, with the exception of Observe notifications (see {{ssec-resp-proc-proxy}}).
+   In the case that T' > 0, the proxy will ignore responses to the forwarded group request coming from servers, if received after the timeout expiration, with the exception of Observe notifications (see {{ssec-resp-proc-proxy}}).

-   In case T' = 0, the proxy will ignore all responses to the forwarded group request coming from servers.
+   In the case that T' = 0, the proxy will ignore all responses to the forwarded group request coming from servers.

 If the proxy supports caching of responses, it can serve the original unicast request also by using cached responses, as per {{sec-proxy-caching}}.